saurabhan/Wallhaven-dl/README.md

 # Wallhaven-dl

 ## UPDATE
-###The script now comes with a serach functionality, you can now search and download wallpapers from the command line.
+###The script now comes with a search functionality, you can now search and download wallpapers from the command line.

 ---------------------------------------------------------------------

-A wallhaven scraper which downloads all the wallpapers form the first page of [alpha.wallhaven.cc](http://alpha.wallhaven.cc/)
+A wallhaven scraper which downloads all the wallpapers from the first page of [alpha.wallhaven.cc](http://alpha.wallhaven.cc/)

 This Script now comes with categories and purity sort support.
 ###### NOTE- Downloading NSFW images require a [Wallhaven Account](https://alpha.wallhaven.cc/user/create)